What Are Interns and Internships?

 Internships can be paid or unpaid positions, depending on the circumstances.

 In most situations, interns should be paid by the employer.
-Employers do obtain benefit from the time and work invested by their interns, but unpaid internships are common.
+Employers do obtain benefits from the time and work invested by their interns, but unpaid internships are common.
 This frequently is the case if the internship counts for academic credit for a particular degree for graduation.

 As of 2018, the U.S. Department of Labor provided a seven-point test to determine if an internship could be unpaid.
-Each of the seven points effectively falls into one of two categories: expectation of pay or educational benefits.
+Each of the seven points effectively falls into one of two categories: the expectation of pay or educational benefits.
 For an internship to qualify as unpaid, both the employer and the intern must understand upfront that there is no expectation of pay.
 Regarding education, for the internship to be unpaid, there must be a clear connection between the responsibilities of the internship and an educational program in which the intern is taking part.